HuangChen24/HuangChen24.edge/readme.md

 ## Lyapunov Optimization-based Dynamic Computation Offloading (LODCO)
 `Lyapunov Optimization-based Dynamic Computation Offloading (LODCO) Algorithm` is the algorithm proposed in paper "Dynamic computation offloading for mobile-edge computing with energy harvesting devices", which can be found at https://ieeexplore.ieee.org/document/7572018.

-The corresponding directory of codes is "Lyapunov-Optimization-based-Dynamic-Computation-Offloading".
+The corresponding directory of codes is "LODCO".

 ### LODCO Algorithm
 The MATLAB code for this algorithm is **LODCO.m**.